 I have a strict no clingfilm policy.
 Any foods I want saving are stored in a tub.
 I also use them to take food to work in.
 If you’re really on the ball, you can take them to supermarket counters and they’ll be able to save wrapping your meat, fish, cheese etc. in plastic.
 There are also independent stores that promote zero waste by stocking product that you can take away in no packaging.
 My local health store stocks dry foods and a variety of soaps and hair care which you can fill up your own jars from.

 Another way of reducing waste is to support blogs, so thanks for being here!
 I’ve always been a fan of magazines and once religiously digested my ELLE subscription on the day it came, but online reading is just less wasteful.
 Whilst some magazines coat their deliveries in compostable plastics, so many choose not to.
-For more great sustainable living advice you can also check out 7 Little Things You Can Do To Help The Planet by the lovely Kathleen from Made In The 1990s.

 A lot of swaps can be made from engaging in common sense and really thinking about the consequences of our buying habits.
 The sad truth is that a lot of environmental impact comes from prioritising convenience over conscience.
 Together and one step at a time, we can make a positive change.